The index funds and ETFs that active funds struggle to beat

 Last, but by no means least, the Vanguard LifeStrategy fund range has consistently outperformed most actively managed multi-asset funds since it launched over a decade ago.

-In 2022, the five funds in the range did not perform in line with their level of risk, as the 20% version produced the biggest losses, followed by the 40%, 60%, 80% and 100% options.
+In 2022, the five funds in the range didn’t perform in line with their risk level, as the 20% version produced the biggest losses, followed by the 40%, 60%, 80% and 100% options.
 This was due to sharp interest rate rises, which caused bond prices to fall, meaning the LifeStrategy funds with greater exposure to bonds saw their performances suffer more.

-Over five years, all five LifeStrategy funds have outperformed their most relevant IA fund sector.
+Over five years, three of the five funds in the range have outperformed their most relevant IA fund sector.

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.